wyrmworkspublishing/free5e/en-US/Players_Guide/04_Adventuring/Combat_Damage_and_Healing.md

 ###### Instant Death

 > **Warning:**
-> This section has not yet been transfered from the Google Doc.
+> This section has not yet been transferred from the Google Doc.

 ###### Falling Unconscious